nlm-irp-jianglab/TSP_paper/README.md

 # Deciphering Phage-Host Specificity Based on the Association of Phage Depolymerases and Bacterial Surface Glycan using Deep Learning

-This repository contains the code to 1) find prophage regions from bacterial genomes and 2) assign serotypes to tailspike protein clusters implementation for the research paper titled "Deciphering Phage-Host Specificity Based on the Association of Phage Depolymerases and Bacterial Surface Glycan using Deep Learning."
+This repository contains the code to 1) find prophage regions from bacterial genomes and 2) assign serotypes to tailspike protein clusters implementation for the research paper titled "Large-scale Genomic Survey with Deep Learning-based Method Reveals Strain-Level Phage Specificity Determinants".

 ## Prerequisite
 - python >= 3.8